Gowerlabs/lumomat/README.md

     type: 'S
 ```

 The name of the optode matches that used in the user manual for the LUMO system, it is only used for display purposes.
 This optode is of type 'S' which means that it is only associated with optical sources.
-This is of signficance when we discuss global indexing.
+This is of significance when we discuss global indexing.

 We can physically locate this source by looking into the layout.
 Each dock in the layout shares an ID with the node it accommodates.
 A mapping is provided to convert an ID to an index into the array of docks: